JordanCH05/History_Of_Brunel/README.md

 ![Embedded Youtube Videos](assets/images/embedded-videos.png)

 * Info and Image Section
+    * A clear layout so that the user can easily find information they are interested in
-    * This section provides information on Brunel's acheivements split into four main aspects, showing the user how diverse Brunel's work was, as well as who dangerous
+    * This section provides information on Brunel's acheivements split into four main aspects, showing the user how diverse Brunel's work was, as well as how dangerous it was
     * This section also shows the user the significance of Brunel in the modern day by showing some of his legacy
+    * A photo of Brunel is displayed in the center to draw the users attention to this section and provide a clear image of the subject of this site
+    * The image becomes a smaller circular image for smaller screens so as to not take up the entire screen when this section is displayed in a vertical layout

 ![Info and Image Section](assets/images/info-and-image.png)